pmeeny/CI-MS3-FootballMemories/README.md

     - templates: Html templates to match the routes for Administration, Authentication, Errors, Memories, Tournaments and a base.html file
     - tournaments: Contains a flask route for tournament code, adding, editing etc
     - util: Utilities, common code for example aws code for writing to an aws s3 bucket
+    - An app.py that setups, creates and runs the application
+    - A local env.py(that is not committed to source control) - This ensures passwords and security-sensitive information are stored in environment variables or in files that are in .gitignore, and are never committed to the repository

 ### Database
 - The website is a data-centric one with html, javascript, css used with the bootstrap framework as a frontend